mflatt/racket/racket/src/thread/README.txt

    Any attempt to enter atomic mode at the level of Racket threads (as implemented in this layer) is treated as unsafe and will block the future.
-For example, attempting to use a port will invariably go into atomic mode, so port operations are still "unsafe".
+For example, a read or write through a port that needs to wait for data will go into atomic mode, so some port operations are still "unsafe".
 Any attempt to use a semaphore or channel will also involve atomic mode, so those are unsafe in the sense of blocking a future.

    Attempting to use any operation that depends on the current continuation or the current thread will also block, as it must.